-The Hands & Feet initiative builds upon the grassroots and community work congregations, mid councils, and the national office are already doing; and dovetails with the biennial General Assembly gathering.
+The Hands and Feet initiative builds upon the grassroots and community work congregations, mid councils, and the national office are already doing; and dovetails with the biennial General Assembly gathering.
 Mission and ministry projects at the site for the upcoming 224th General Assembly (2020) in Baltimore and previous General Assembly in St. Louis are inspiring examples what you can do in your own community.
 We encourage Presbyterians to engage in these projects; or to participate in or launch projects and ministries at home.

 The Center offers a different kind of mission experience.
 Through our model of pairing visiting church groups with local congregations, your group will be led by local leaders to join ongoing ministry in the Baltimore area.
 Visiting groups are immersed in hands-on experiences with our partners.
 Groups also spend time with The Center staff, reflecting on shared experiences through the lenses of Christian faith and social change.